-+help before, example {example section of Before command} THEIP DETOIC/CHAMPIC (chample section of Before communa)
++help before,examp ole example section of Befor e command}

 HQ asks Suprlink to look under the keyword QUICK in the help file.
 QUICK contains the text from the Suprlink Quick Reference Guide, offering the experienced user a quick review of the syntax of any command.